GPUs under 200 GPUs under 200

 Best GPU Below $200: Radeon RX 6600 (non-XT)

 The Radeon RX 6600 is a major step up from the RX 6500 XT, which was previously the best AMD GPU under $200.
-Not only is it as much as 60–70% faster in 1080p gaming, but also has twice the amount of VRAM (8 GB of GDDR6) and is not hampered by a sub-par PCIe 4.0 x4 interface.
+Not only is it as much as 60–70% faster in 1080p gaming – it also has double the amount of VRAM (8 GB of GDDR6) and is not hampered by a sub-par PCIe 4.0 x4 interface.

-Compared to the Nvidia competition, it sits between the RTX 2060 and RTX 3060 on average as measured in rasterization performance, but its ray-tracing capabilities are far worse.
-If you can pick one up for less than $200, the RX 6600’s price/performance ratio is quite outstanding nonetheless.
+Compared to the Nvidia competition, it sits between the RTX 2060 and RTX 3060 on average, but its ray-tracing capabilities leave much to be desired.
+However, if you can pick one up for less than $200, the RX 6600’s price/performance ratio is quite outstanding.

 Shopping Links: